stephengold/sport-jolt/README.md

   instantiate an `EdgesGeometry` for it.
 + To visualize the pins of a soft body, instantiate a `PinsGeometry` for it.
++ To visualize all vertices of a soft body, instantiate a `VerticesGeometry` for it.

 [Jump to the table of contents](#toc)